-A Personal Assistant (PA) salary can vary significantly depending on factors such as location, experience, industry, and job seniority.
-With the potential for high earnings and attractive benefits, a PA career can be financially rewarding.
-In this blog, we break down the average PA salary, the factors that influence earnings, and the benefits many employers offer.
+How much should a PA get paid, what does a Personal Assistant actually do day to day, and what does a PA earn in the UK right now?
+A Personal Assistant (PA) salary can vary significantly depending on location, experience, industry, and job seniority.
+With the potential for high earnings and attractive benefits, a PA career can be both varied and financially rewarding.
+Below, we break down typical Personal Assistant duties, the average PA salary, and the key factors that influence what a PA earns in the UK.

 Role |